-1. Heat 1 tsp. oil in skillet on medium high heat and add onion and garlic, stirring until soft, fragrant, and beginning to turn golden (about 5-8 minutes).
+1. Heat 1 tbsp. oil in skillet on medium high heat and add onion and garlic, stirring until soft, fragrant, and beginning to turn golden (about 5-8 minutes).

 2. Remove with a slotted spoon.

-3. Add remaining 1 tsp. oil and sauté the beef until browned.
-Don’t worry if the beef is not cooked through.
-Just the outside needs to be brown.
+3. Add remaining 1 tbsp. oil and sauté the beef until browned.

-9. Stir mixture into the skillet, stirring constantly until thickened (around 2-5 minutes).
+9. Stir mixture into the skillet, stirring frequently until thickened (around 2-5 minutes).

-10. Serve plain or over brown rice, quinoa, or bulgar wheat (or any grain of your choice).
+10. Serve plain or over rice, noodles, or any grain of your choice.